novellus/mtg-ai-card-generator/readme.md

     * &#x1F534; TODO ```flavor-text-generator``` is an LSTM (&#x1F534; TODO is it?) trained to create flavor text for the cards. &#x1F534; TODO On what data is this trained?
 What inputs does it use?
 Etc.
     * &#x1F534; TODO ```image-generator``` is a stable diffusion model trained by the CompVis open source project to create images from text-based descriptions.
 This model is adapted from the CompVis open source project, and would be much to resource intensive to train from scratch on a hobbyist rig.
 This model uses the card name, along with some static descriptors to generate the images for the cards.
 * The AI's are trained independently, and sampling is wrapped by ```master-generator```, which pulls all the ingredients together to create new cards.
-* &#x1F534; TODO statistics from mtgjson for artist
+* &#x1F534; TODO statistics from mtgjson for artist, pull out card names, and flavor text

 # git-subtree management
 * subtree list, with changes made to each repo
-    * [torch-rnn](https://github.com/jcjohnson/torch-rnn) modified with analogous changes from [mtg-rnn](https://github.com/billzorn/mtg-rnn)
+    * [torch-rnn](https://github.com/jcjohnson/torch-rnn) with some modifications inspired by [mtg-rnn](https://github.com/billzorn/mtg-rnn)
+        * &#x1F534; TODO Created environment.yaml for conda management
         * Implemented whispering during sampling
-        * &#x1F534; TODO batching script branched, updated to take advantage of known information content.
-Both branches are used for different parts of the project.
-The new batcher is designed to consume data from [mtgencode](https://github.com/billzorn/mtgencode) (serialized mtg card text):
+        * &#x1F534; TODO Preprocessing script branched to
+            * partition input data on arbitrary delimeter (eg between encoded cards)
+            * randomize the chunk order
-            * batcher interprets the data as whole cards, and partitions cards between the splits instead of raw data chunks
+            * and assign a fraction of those chunks to training, validation, and testing; instead of assigning a fraction of raw data
-            * batch card order is randomized
+            * store the data as processed chunks, which can be order randomized during batching
+        * &#x1F534; TODO DataLoader updated to
+            * accept data chunks instead of raw data from the new proprocessing script
+            * dynamically randomize the order of the chunks each epoch, assigning chunks to a random batch
+            * and assign a fraction of those chunks to each batch; instead of assigning a fraction of raw data
+        * &#x1F534; TODO Added option to DataLoader to dynamically randomize the order of structured content in encoded mtg cards in each batch
-            * batcher randomizes the symbols in mana costs of cards, and the order of the fields in a card when the fields are specified by label rather than by order
+            * symbols in mana costs
+            * order of unordered fields in a card (eg when the fields are specified by label rather than by order)
     * [mtgencode](https://github.com/Parrotapocalypse/mtgencode)
         * Created environment.yaml for conda management
         * Fixed reserved word ```set``` inappropriately used